-The Oscar Hammerstein Museum and Theatre Education Center announces the winners of the 2022 International Young Solo Contest!
-In the background you can hear the marvelous Gordon McRae’s singing the poignant, beautiful song If I Loved You from Carousel.
+The Oscar Hammerstein Museum and Theatre Education Center announces the 2022 International Young Solo Contest winners!
+In the background, the marvelous Gordon McRae sings the poignant, beautiful song If I Loved You from Carousel.

 Upon hearing Oscar Hammerstein’s name, I reflect on the lyrics of the wonderful songs he co-wrote with equally gifted luminaries like Richard Rodgers, Jerome Kern, Vincent Youmans, Richard A. Whiting, and Sigmund Romberg.
 Musicals that come to mind include Show Boat, Oklahoma, Carousel, South Pacific, Flower Drum Song, The King and I, and The Sound of Music.

 Almost everyone recognizes timeless musical vocal treasures like If I Loved You, Ol’ Man River, People Will Say We’re in Love, Some Enchanted Evening, It Might as Well Be Spring, and Climb Ev’ry Mountain.
 Clearly, Hammerstein’s body of work, particularly in developing romantic musical plays, is pivotal in advancing musical theater as the American art form loved and known worldwide today.

 Hammerstein’s legacy lives on, not only because the musicals and films he touched continue to draw audiences but also because of the work of the Oscar Hammerstein Museum & Theatre Education Center (aka OHMTEC).
 This not-for-profit 501c3 organization is currently soliciting donations to purchase Hammerstein’s former home, Highland Farm in Doylestown, PA, to serve, as noted on their site, as a “creative epicenter to make it accessible to people the world over.”